BLACKPINK Part 3 — In Your Area, Everywhere: Domination

 💜 What BLACKPINK Means

 A decade ago, a Western music executive might have told you that a Korean girl group couldn’t headline Coachella.
 Couldn’t top the Billboard 200.
-Couldn’t gross $330 million on a world tour.
+Couldn’t gross hundreds of millions of dollars on a world tour.

 BLACKPINK didn’t argue.
 They just did it.

 BLINK isn’t just a fandom.
-It’s a network — across Southeast Asia, East Asia, North America, Europe, and everywhere in between — that activates with military precision every time BLACKPINK releases something.
+It’s a network — across Southeast Asia, East Asia, North America, Europe, and everywhere in between — that shows up in force every time BLACKPINK releases something.

 🔗 Complete the Series